sync667/cordova-plugin-braintree-3ds/README.md

 For support please refer to that repo, not to this one.
 I cannot guarantee I will answer.
 Feel free to submit PR's, however, and I will do my best to get them both into this code and back into Taracque's fork.

+Whats more:
+- SDK v4 iOS
+- SDK v3 Android
-Added: Data Collector for Advanced Fraud Detection
+- Data Collector for Advanced Fraud Detection
+- 3D Secure v2

 # Braintree Cordova Plugin